ms4ndst/radio-active/README.md

 > [!NOTE]
-> Once you save/play at least one station, invoking `radio` without any options will show a selection menu
+> Once you save/play at least one station, invoking `radio` without any options will show a selection menu.
+> During playback, press `w` to see your favorites inside the INFO panel; press a number to play it immediately.

 > `--search`, `-S`: Search for a station online.